 Dear Employee.
 In accordance with the requirement of the NJ Indoor Air Quality Standard (N.J.A.C.
-12:100-13) (2007), you are hereby notified that a construction/renovation project will take place atfrom through Please check # 1 or # 2 below: 1.
-Materials may be utilized which contain ingredients that may be potentially offensive or harmful.
-Efforts will be made to minimize employee exposure to these chemicals and other construction-related dusts and odors.
-2. No Materials or chemicals which may be harmful to staff or students will be used.
+12:100-13) (2007), you are hereby notified that construction/renovation project will take place atfrom through it a Please check # 1 or # 2 below: 1.
+Materials may be utilized which contain ingredients that be potentially offensive or harmful.
+Efforts will be made to mining employee exposure to these chemicals and other construction-reladusts and odors. nize 2.
+No Materials or chemicals which may be harmful to staf students will be used.
 Efforts will be made to minimize employee exposure to construction-related dusts and odors.
 The Safety Data Sheets for these materials are in the Hazard Communication Central File at Sheridan Ave.
-If you have any questions, please contact the Project Manager at or your Sector Supervisor and/or the Director of Maintenance & Field Operations.
+If you have any questions, please contact the Project Manager or your Sector Supervisor and/or the Director of at Maintenance & Field Operations.